UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 * A bin associates a counter with a value, a set of values or a transitions of values.
 The counter is incremented when the coverpoint or cross is sampled.
+* A cross represents a combination of two or more objects (variable/signal/coverpoint).
-* A coverpoint represents a specification point to verify, e.g. a packet size or a memory address.
+* A coverpoint represents a specification point to verify, e.g. a packet size, a memory address or a cross of the two.
 It is associated with one or several bins.
-* A cross represents a combination of two or more objects (variable/signal/coverpoint).

 Bins are implemented as record elements inside the protected type t_coverpoint, which represents both coverpoints and crosses.